Chicago police investigate beating of girl recorded on video

 CHICAGO (AP) — Chicago police are investigating an attack on a teenage girl after cellphone video shared online showed her being repeatedly struck by a group of people as onlookers laugh.

-Police spokesman Anthony Guglielmi (goo-lee-EHL'-mee) posted on Twitter on Tuesday that the video "is beyond disturbing to watch and this young girl deserves far better."
-Guglielmi says the video has been forwarded to the department's Special Victims Unit and a criminal investigation is taking place.
+Police spokesman Anthony Guglielmi (goo-lee-EHL'-mee) tweeted Tuesday that the video "is beyond disturbing to watch and this young girl deserves far better."
+He says the video has been forwarded to the department's Special Victims Unit and a criminal investigation is under way.

 The video was shared online by a person who wrote that she was a friend of the girl who was attacked.
 The post said the girl has a "mental disability."